Questions

 What does "Impact" measure?

 Impact estimates the audience reaction to each joke — how hard it lands.
-It factors in quotability (will people repeat this line?), rewatch bonus (is it funnier the second time?), and emotional weight.
-Impact is adjusted by show format to account for laugh track inflation.
+It factors in quotability (will people repeat this line?), rewatch bonus (is it funnier the second time?), and cultural footprint.
+Impact is no longer adjusted by show format (see the laugh-track question above).

 Why do some shows show 0.0 scores?